outl1ne/create-frontend/readme.md

   will be used
   ([oneOf](https://webpack.js.org/configuration/module/#rule-oneof)).
 These take precedence over default rules - if your custom rule matches, the default ones will not be used.
 * `mergeConfig` - Function that returns a webpack configuration object.
-  This will be merged with the default values - overriding them - and should only be used as an escape hatch.
+  This will be merged with the default values, overriding them, and should only be used as an escape hatch.
+* `mergeDevServerConfig` - Function that returns a [webpack dev server configuration object](https://webpack.js.org/configuration/dev-server/).
+Will be merged with default values, overriding them.

 The `opts` parameter contains the following object: `{ IS_PRODUCTION: boolean, paths: Object, config: Object }`